acl-org/acl-anthology/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug report
+about: File a bug report with the Anthology
+title: Bug report
+labels: bug
+---

 *Use this issue template to help file your issue.
 Please delete portions that are not relevant, and feel free to change it or add sections.*

 #### Issue description